-In the year ended December 31, 2017, we sold our products to approximately 230 direct customers in 48 countries and as of December 31, 2017, approximately 355,000 indirect customers had registered with us through our cloud-based monitoring platform.
-In the year ended December 31, 2017, one customer accounted for revenues of above 10% and our top three customers (all distributors) together represented 29.9% of our revenues.
+In the year ended December 31, 2018, one customer accounted for revenues of 19.4% and our top three customers (all distributors) together represented 33.4% of our revenues.

 We were founded in 2006 with the goal of addressing the lost power generation potential that is inherent in the use of traditional solar PV inverter technology, thereby increasing the return on investment in solar PV systems.
 The following is a chronology of some of our key milestones: